-Interactions with clients/investees/business partners regarding environmental and social risks and opportunities.
+Interactions with clients/investees/business partners regarding environmental and social risks and opportunities

-NWB Bank extended its dialogue with borrowers in 2018.
+Dialogue with borrowers was more limited in 2020 due to COVID-19.
 One of the topics addressed in these discussions is sustainability.
 Furthermore, institutional investors are interested in the sustainability aspect of NWB Bank's own funding.
 They engage research agencies specialising in sustainability that use questionnaires and assessments concerning the bank's CSR policy and its transparency.
 For example, NWB Bank's sustainability profile was charted by the research agencies: Sustainalytics, Vigeo, MSCI, imug, oekom and Cicero.
 These agencies' findings related to the bank are published on the NWB Bank website.